yaobinwen/robin_on_rails/blockchain/README.md

   - Mining is time consuming that takes about 10 minutes to finish on average.
   - However, it's "on average", which means some "miners" may finish earlier than others.
 - The blockchain system makes the rule that only the winning "miner" has the right to record the transaction.
 Let's say in this example, Caroline's wallet won the "mining" competition.
 Upon her wallet finished the "mining" work, it recorded the transaction into a data structure called a "block" and immediately broadcasted this "block" along with the necessary information that proved she finished the "mining" successfully, aka Proof-of-Work, to the entire bitcoin network.
 - Because this "block" was broadcasted, Alice's, Bob's and Satoshi's wallets all received this "block".
 Their wallets independently verified the "block" and the Proof-of-Work.
-If the verification succeeded, they would stop their own "mining" work, acknowledged Caroline's wallet's work, and incoporated this "block" into their own copy of the blockchain.
+If the verification succeeded, they would stop their own "mining" work, acknowledged Caroline's wallet's work, and incorporated this "block" into their own copy of the blockchain.
-- Now, all the four users' copies of the blockchain were modified and all reflected the latest and correct finiancial status of everyone.
+- Now, all the four users' copies of the blockchain were modified and all reflected the latest and correct financial status of everyone.

 The time-consuming "mining" is the key to the security of the blockchain, and I'm going to talk about it later.

 In the simple example above, the "block" that Caroline's wallet generated only contained one transaction between Satoshi and Alice.
 In reality, such a block could contain hundreds of transactions because there are a large number of users doing business frequently, thus generating many transactions all the time.
 For example, when the wallets of Alice, Bob, Caroline and Satoshi were "mining", another three transactions happened among them.
 These transactions were broadcasted to everyone else, too, in the same way as the first transaction.
 However, because these four wallets had already started "mining", they put the three new transactions aide temporarily in order to finish the current work first.
-Once Caroline's wallet broadcasted her mined block and got incoporated into everyone's copy of the blockchain, they came back, picked up the three transactions, and started to compete for the right to record them again.
+Once Caroline's wallet broadcasted her mined block and got incorporated into everyone's copy of the blockchain, they came back, picked up the three transactions, and started to compete for the right to record them again.
 Once one of them won, the created block would include all the three new transactions and then be broadcasted to everybody else.

-Now you should also understand what a "block" contains: from the perspective of an invidiual bitcoin wallet, it contains the transactions between two time points:
+Now you should also understand what a "block" contains: from the perspective of an individual bitcoin wallet, it contains the transactions between two time points:

 - Time point #1: when the wallet started to "mine" the previous block;
-- Time point #2: when the wallet finishes incoporating the block into its own copy of the blockchain.
+- Time point #2: when the wallet finishes incorporating the block into its own copy of the blockchain.

 Now we know how the blocks are created.
 How are they chained?

 We had learned earlier that every user's wallet has a full copy of the entire blockchain(the ledger).
 For most of the time, the blockchain is straightforward and doesn't have any fork.
-Therefore, when the wallet incoporates a new block into the blockchain, it simply adds the new block to the tip of the blockchain, making the blockchain one block longer than before.
+Therefore, when the wallet incorporates a new block into the blockchain, it simply adds the new block to the tip of the blockchain, making the blockchain one block longer than before.

 However, there are occasions in which the blockchain may have forks.
 When a fork occurs to the blockchain, the wallet will always treat the longer forked chain as the "trustable" blockchain.
 It doesn't matter if the longer chain records the correct transactions or not.
 As long as a forked chain is longer than the other, it is considered the "truth".
 In other words, if the attacker can somehow create a fork that contains false information and make this fork grow faster, hence longer, than the fork that contains the true information, the blockchain system will treat this false fork as "truth".